Gabriele Lucci

 07/07/2017 – 31/01/2021

-Employed by DEPP first, and by the Gran Sasso Science Institute then, I worked for the Openpolis foundation, developing various web applications and toolkits using Django and Python.
+I worked for the Openpolis foundation, developing multiple web applications and toolkits using Django and Python.

 Those are the most relevant projects I worked on, with a link to the git-forge repository if available: